galaxyproject/training-material/topics/ecology/tutorials/gbif_cleaning/tutorial.md

 zenodo_link: ''
 questions:
 - Which biological questions are addressed by the tutorial?
+Cleaning GBIF dataset for further anlayzes
-- Which bioinformatics techniques are important to know for this type of data?
+- Which ecoinformatics techniques are important to know for this type of data?
+  - Data handling
+  - Data filtering
+  - Data visualization, notably delaing with GIS data
 objectives:
 - The learning objectives are the goals of the tutorial
 - They will be informed by your audience and will communicate to them and to yourself